aiven/devportal/docs/products/opensearch/howto/opensearch-and-nodejs.rst

-Write search queries with OpenSearch and NodeJS
+Write search queries with OpenSearch® and NodeJS
 ================================================

-Learn how the OpenSearch JavaScript client gives a clear and useful interface to communicate with an OpenSearch cluster and run search queries.
+Learn how the OpenSearch® JavaScript client gives a clear and useful interface to communicate with an OpenSearch cluster and run search queries.
 To make it more delicious we’ll be using a recipe dataset from Kaggle 🍕.

 Prepare the playground
 **********************